VCityTeam/py3dtilers/py3dtilers/CityTiler/README.md

 The tiler can create 3DTiles of __buildings__, __terrains__ and __water bodies__.
 ## Installation

 See https://github.com/VCityTeam/py3dtilers/blob/master/README.md

+If you want to create your own local 3DCityDB databases, follow the [3DCityDB tutorial](https://github.com/VCityTeam/UD-SV/blob/master/ImplementationKnowHow/PostgreSQL_for_cityGML.md)

 ## Use the Tiler
 ### Run the CityTiler